 - Students and Educators: Explore and understand the relationships between density, specific weight, and specific gravity in real-world and theoretical contexts.

-The Density, Specific Weight and Specific Gravity tool allows for quick checks and validations, simplifying the process of analyzing material and fluid behavior.
-For more advanced calculations, tools like MATLAB, Python (with libraries like NumPy or SciPy), or computational fluid dynamics (CFD) software can provide in-depth analysis.
+This Density, Specific Weight and Specific Gravity tool allows for quick checks and validations, simplifying the process of analyzing material and fluid behavior.
+The calculator requires only basic input values to perform calculations.
+The calculator can also convert between SI and imperial units for specific weight and density.
 To dive deeper into these concepts, refer to textbooks such as Fundamentals of Fluid Mechanics by Munson et al. or Introduction to Materials Science for Engineers by James F. Shackelford.

 Engineering templates